This question has three possible, and equally valid answers:

 No, no, and no.

-Obsolete stuff While all DIRECTV equipment made since 2003 and all DISH equipment made since 2006 is still compatible at some level, there have been a lot of changes over the years.
+While all high-definition DIRECTV equipment made since 2006 and all practically all DISH equipment is still compatible at some level, there have been a lot of changes over the years.
 Early HDTV-compatible equipment won’t work with today’s more advanced systems, and old equipment might not be compatible at all with the wiring technologies you’re using now.